-- Immediately contact your bank or financial institution to try and stop payments coming out. - If you gave out personal information (or have concerns about identity
+- Immediately contact your bank or financial institution to try and stop payments coming out. - If you gave out personal information (or have concerns about identity theft) contact IDCARE at www.idcare.org or call

-- and mistakes. - The website address does not look right and asks for details you do not normally give. - The scammer asks to confirm your personal details or fill out a customer survey and may offer a prize/gift card. - Guard your personal and banking information and do not give account details over the phone. - Only download things to your phone from secure locations like the App Store or Google Play.
+- The website address does not look right and asks for details you do not normally give. - The scammer asks to confirm your personal details or fill out a customer survey and may offer a prize/gift card. - given by SMS or email. - Guard your personal and banking information and do not give account details over the phone. - Only download things to your phone from secure locations like the App Store or Google Play.